mvolkmann/blog/src/d3/00-intro-article.md

 let barPadding, barWidth, xScale, yScale;

-// This is used to select bar colors based on their score. const colorScale = d3.scaleOrdinal(d3.schemePaired); // 12 colors
+// This is used to select bar colors based on their value. const colorScale = d3.scaleOrdinal(d3.schemePaired); // 12 colors

 // This returns a random integer from 1 to max inclusive.